 Our 2011 Stock Option Plan is to be administered by our board of directors or by a special committee of directors appointed by our board of directors.
 Our board of directors, or if appointed our special committee of directors may designate bona fide directors, officers, employees or consultants of our company or a subsidiary of our company, or a company that is wholly owned by a bona fide director, officer, employee or consultant of our company or a subsidiary of our company to whom stock options to purchase shares of our common stock may be granted and the number of shares of our common stock to be optioned to each, subject to the terms of our 2011 Stock Option Plan.

-The number of shares of our common stock subject to stock options granted to an optionee, other than a consultant or an employee conducting investor relations activities, must be determined by our board of directors or by a special committee of our board of directors, if one has been appointed, but no optionee, where our company is listed on any stock exchange, must be granted stock options which cover a number of shares of our common stock which exceed the maximum number of shares permitted under any stock exchange on which shares of our common stock are then listed or other regulatory body having jurisdiction, which maximum number of shares is presently an amount equal to 5% of the then issued and outstanding shares of our common stock (on a non-diluted basis) in any 12 month period unless our company receives disinterested shareholder approval.
+The number of shares of our common stock subject to stock options granted to an optionee, other than a consultant or an employee conducting investor relations activities, must be determined by our board of directors or by a special committee of our board of directors, if one has been appointed, but no optionee, where our company is listed on any stock exchange, must be granted stock options which cover a number of shares of our common stock are then listed or other regulatory body having jurisdiction, which maximum number of shares is presently an amount equal to 5% of the then issued and outstanding shares of our common stock (on a non-diluted basis) in any 12 month period unless our company receives disinterested shareholder approval.